The download hangar is currently disabled. We're doing our best to bring it back as soon as possible.

 NIMROD/FALCON/OCTOPUS tended to be used for formation fly past eg Queens Birthday, and DEMOs.

 The trigraph callsigns were used as both operational and ATC callsigns until the UK maritime force adopted the used of Air Tasking Orders as opposed to the previous rainform messages where the form Green was the tasking signal.
 After adoption of the ATO the Nimrod fleet (especially in the Middle East) would use typical tactical callsigns with a number eg SPIDER22 where we woulod be allocated a block of numbers for relief aircraft etc, we would rotate through the allocation until all used up and start at the beginning again, or start with a new callsign.
 Occasionally we could decide on our own callsign, so Guernsey has been used for 201Sqn, as well as the well known Kipper callsign.
-The groundcrew on several dets, for radio comms with ATC for crossing runways to reach dispersals etc used to use Slipper1 until our American friends cottoned on .
+The groundcrew on several dets, for radio comms with ATC for crossing runways to reach dispersals etc used to use Slipper1 until our American friends cottoned on :D .

 Thankfully the Rescue callsigns used tended to be 051 with relief of 052, but IIRC we were allocated up to 065.